-Let’s get real — your 2-year-old isn’t going to want an extravagant birthday party.
-So, any ideas you have for a 2-year-old birthday party should be simple.
-These kids have simple tastes: They want cake, shiny things to wave about, and to run free.
+The best birthday party ideas for 2-year-olds are invariably the simplest ones — your 2-year-old isn’t going to want an extravagant birthday party.
+They just want cake to eat and shiny things to wave about; they want to run free and to laugh at nonsense.
 Which is why paying top dollar to rent a space for them just doesn’t make sense.
 Bring the party to your home, and come up with a theme that requires little more than a creative look into your gear closet and a quick trip to the supermarket.
 Keep your hosting duties in the one-to-two-hour window and be sure to cater to the adults who come.
-After all, they’re the ones who will remember it.
-Here are some easy and fun birthday party themes perfect for a 2-year-old.
+After all, they’re the only ones who will remember it.
+Here are some easy and fun 2nd birthday ideas, whether you’re keeping the party indoors or taking it outside.